Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Introduction

-One of the first experimental proof-of-concept demonstrations of quantum-enhanced SRS (QE-SRS) employed continuous-wave amplitude-squeezed light, achieving a noise reduction of 3.6~dB at 2950~cm$^{-1}$ in polymer samples \cite{deAndrade:20}.
+One of the first experimental proof-of-concept demonstrations of quantum-enhanced SRS (QE-SRS) employed CW amplitude-squeezed light, achieving a noise reduction of 3.6~dB at 2950~cm$^{-1}$ in polymer samples \cite{deAndrade:20}.
 Subsequently, pulsed amplitude squeezing enabled sub-shot-noise imaging of molecular bonds within live yeast cells, yielding a 1.3~dB noise reduction at 2850~cm$^{-1}$ \cite{Casacio2021}.
 Additionally, a quantum-enhanced balanced detection (QE-BD) scheme extended operation into the high-power regime (>30~mW), demonstrating a 3.11~dB noise reduction compared to classical detection strategies \cite{HP_balanced_Ozeki}.
 Beyond sensitivity improvements, squeezed light has also been leveraged to enhance imaging capabilities \cite{Gong:23}, while integration of bright squeezed probe beams into live-cell SRS microscopy enabled 20\% faster imaging with reduced photodamage \cite{Terrasson:24}.
-All these studies demonstrate remarkable improvements offered by QE-SRS compared to conventional implementations.
-However, their investigation range has so far been restricted to a narrow bandwidth of Raman vibrational modes, primarily within the functional group region (2800–3100~cm$^{-1}$).
-This limitation restricts the extraction of molecular information, as the Raman signatures of lipids, proteins, and nucleic acids exhibit substantial spectral overlap within this vibrational region.
-By extending access into the fingerprint region (500–1800~cm$^{-1}$), it becomes possible to resolve these overlapping contributions and unambiguously distinguish between the vibrational signatures of different biomolecular species, thereby providing a far richer and more specific chemical characterization of biological tissues.
+All of these studies demonstrate remarkable improvements offered by QE-SRS compared to conventional implementations.
+However, previous studies have been limited to a narrow subset of Raman vibrational modes.
+In Refs.~\cite{Terrasson:24,Casacio2021}, measurements were confined to the CH-stretch region, where overlapping Raman peaks from multiple biomolecules (e.g., lipids and fats) reduce chemical specificity.
+Similarly, Ref.~\cite{deAndrade:20} investigated simple polymer samples using a continuous-wave (CW) SRS configuration, which further restricts the extraction of detailed molecular information.
+Within the CH-stretch region, the Raman signatures of lipids, proteins, and nucleic acids exhibit substantial spectral overlap, making it difficult to discriminate between them.
+By extending measurements into the fingerprint region (500–1800~cm$^{-1}$), these overlapping contributions can be resolved, allowing unambiguous identification of distinct biomolecular vibrations and enabling a far richer and more specific chemical characterization of biological tissues.